mattkrick/fast-bitset/README.md

 **Returns**: <code>[BitSet](#BitSet)</code> - an copy (by value) of the calling bitset
 <a name="BitSet+dehydrate"></a>
 ### bitSet.dehydrate() ⇒ <code>string</code>
-Turn the bitset into a comma separated string that skips trailing 0 words and ends with the MAX_BIT.
+Turn the bitset into a comma separated string that skips leading & trailing 0 words.
+Ends with the number of leading 0s and MAX_BIT.
-Useful if you need the bitset to be an object key (eg dynamic programming) Can rehydrate by passing the result into the constructor
+Useful if you need the bitset to be an object key (eg dynamic programming).
+Can rehydrate by passing the result into the constructor

 **Kind**: instance method of <code>[BitSet](#BitSet)</code>
 **Returns**: <code>string</code> - representation of the bitset
 <a name="BitSet+and"></a>
 ### bitSet.and(bsOrIdx) ⇒ <code>[BitSet](#BitSet)</code>
-Perform a bitwise AND on two bitsets
+Perform a bitwise AND on 2 bitsets or 1 bitset and 1 index.
 Both bitsets must have the same number of words, no length check is performed to prevent and overflow.

 **Kind**: instance method of <code>[BitSet](#BitSet)</code>